bhstark2/latency/report.md

-The answer is that congestion-related delays in computer networks do not occur in the cables; they occur in the packet switching equipment that connects the cables (i.e., routers, access points, network cards, operating systems).
+The answer is that congestion-related delays in computer networks do not occur in the cables; they occur in the packet switching equipment that connects the cables (e.g., routers, access points, network cards, operating systems).
 When a data packet arrives in a piece of switching equipment, and the cable on which the packet is supposed to depart is already busy, the data packet has to wait its turn.
 If there are many other packets